 - Women’s literature

 - The Gothic Ideology: Religious Hysteria and Anti-Catholicism in British Popular Fiction, 1780-1880.
 Cardiff: University of Wales Press (distributed in USA by University of Chicago Press), 2014.

-- Editor and author, A Companion to the Brontës.
+- Contributing Co-Editor with Deborah Morse and author, A Companion to the Brontës.
 Oxford: Blackwell Publishing, forthcoming 2015.
 Co-Editor of volume and author of “The Brontës and the Gothic Tradition.”

 - New articles: “Ann Radcliffe’s The Romance of the Forest: The Heroine, The Abbey, and Their Circulation in Popular Romantic Textuality.”
 In Ann Radcliffe: Gothic and Romantic Engagements, 1789-1826.
 Ed.
 Angela Wright and Dale Townshend.
 Cambridge: Cambridge UP, 2014: 100-116.